 This is a guide detailing a methodology to help you design and test your device’s BlinkUp™ circuit.
-It includes tools and methods for selecting gain resistor values for optimal BlinkUp performance based on your product’s mechanical, industrial and electrical design.
+It includes tools and methods for selecting gain resistor values (imp001 through imp004m) or capacitor values (imp005) for optimal BlinkUp performance based on your product’s mechanical, industrial and electrical design.

 BlinkUp is a patented method used for communicating WiFi and device-registration credentials optically from an iOS or Android device to an imp-enabled product.
 BlinkUp comes in two varieties: Bi-level and Tri-level.
 As their names imply, Bi-level is a two-signal waveform and Tri-level is a three-level signal.